odedstein/sgi-introduction-course/201_curves_in_two_dimensions/201_curves_in_two_dimensions.md

 ## Exercises

 Now it's time for you to get used to these functions.
 Why don't you use the skeleton scripts in `exercise/` to make polylines of shapes you like?
-You can start with `draw_something.py` and `png_from_the_internet.py` to warm-up.
-Use the same `png2poly` function, but with a different png and shape.
+You can start with `png_from_the_internet.py` to warm-up.
+It uses the same `png2poly` function, but with a different png and shape.
 Once you've done those two, you can move on to our main goal: drawing our very own first spline, following what we saw in the lecture earlier today.

 Let us consider two points